sparklingdataocean/gh-pages/_posts/2017-12-24-word2vec2graphPsychoanalysis.markdown

 {% endhighlight %}

-<p>The Word2Vec model was trained on corpus based on News and Wikipedia data about psychology but only 82% of Psychoanalysis File word pairs are in the model.
+<p>The Word2Vec model was trained on corpus based on News and Wikipedia data about psychology but only 82% of Psychoanalysis file word pairs are in the model.
 To increase this percentage we will include Psychoanalysis file data to training corpus and retrain the Word2Vec model. </p>

 <p><h3>Retrain Word2Vec Model</h3>